Domina83/Time_Converter_Task/README.md

-# Time to Seconds Converter (C++)
+# ⏱️ Time to Seconds Converter (C++)

-This C++ program uses a class to take time in hours, minutes, and seconds from the user and then converts it into total seconds.
-It also displays the formatted time (hh:mm:ss).
+This C++ program uses a class to take time input in hours, minutes, and seconds, and converts it into total seconds.
+It also displays the time in a formatted `hh:mm:ss` style.

+---

-## Language
+## 💻 Language

 C++

+---

-## Description
+## 📋 Description

-- The program defines a `Time` class with private variables for hours, minutes, seconds, and total seconds.
+- Defines a `Time` class with private members: hours, minutes, seconds, and total seconds.
-- It includes methods to get time input, convert it into total seconds, and display both the original and converted time.
+- Includes methods to:
+  - Take input from the user
+  - Convert time into total seconds
+  - Display formatted time (`hh:mm:ss`) using `setw()` and `setfill()`

+---

-## Sample Output
+## 🧪 Sample Output

 Enter time: